joelz575/vector-field-demo/README.md

 # vector-field-demo
-Java application to demonstrate what vector fields are and how they work
+This is an interactive Java application to demonstrate what vector fields are and how they work.

-uses [exp4j](http://projects.congrace.de/exp4j/download.html), a free library for evaluating functions
+Uses [exp4j](http://projects.congrace.de/exp4j/download.html), a free library for evaluating functions.

 ## Features
 * Visualize vector field of arbitrary 2D vector-valued function